- On your own, code a

-Rewarding Players Points
+Giving Players Points

-Now that the part loops through the colors, it needs to give players points.
 Because each color gives a different amount of points, the script will use an if statement to check what color is active when touched and give points based on that color.

 Before the player can be awarded the right amount of points, you need to set up variables to capture what color the part was when the player touched it and the amount of points the player already has.

-Pointsvalue, a child of their leaderboard.
+Pointsvalue, which is a child of their leaderboard.

-Give Players Points
+Give or Subtract Points

-smallPointsto the player’s points.
-Remember because
+largePointsvariable to the player’s points.

 - Playtest and check that each color gives points as expected.